Why I recommend Debian over Ubuntu by now 2017-02-28

 - The Chromium browser lacked so much behind Debian in Ubuntu recently, that payment on AirBnB would fail on Ubuntu (16.10) while working well on Debian; the update/fix took way too long.

 - The corefonts installer is broken (and not hard to fix) in Ubuntu (16.10).
 I would not recommend any of the workarounds I have seen, the bug is not fixed for two years.
 Affected a non-IT friend of mine.

 - The shutdown process of a freshly installed Ubuntu 16.04 took ages due to the cups-browsed daemon.
-Experienced that at at install party.
+Experienced that at a Linux install party.